david-kroell/keylog.rest/README.md

     -v /path/to/config.js:/usr/src/app/config.js:ro \
     kroelld/keylog.rest
 ```
-I assume you understand the command above, as if you are currently in the [Docker](https://www.docker.com/) section
+I assume you understand the command above, as if you are currently in the [Docker](https://www.docker.com/) section.

 ### Using microservices
 Actually, there is no documentation for this, but you can take a look at [docker-compose.yml](docker-compose.yml)